MarcSchneble/NetworkSplines/README.md

 # NetworkSplines
-R Code to the Paper "Intensity Estimation on Geometric Networks with Penalized Splines
+R Code belonging to the Paper "Intensity Estimation on Geometric Networks with Penalized Splines"